 Net tangible book value dilution per share to new investors represents the difference between the amount per share paid by purchasers of common stock in this offering and the pro forma as adjusted net tangible book value per share of our common stock immediately after the completion of this offering.
-After giving effect to our sale of 3,108,808 shares in this offering at an assumed public offering price of \$4.825 per share and after deducting estimated underwriting discounts and commissions and estimated offering expenses, our pro forma as adjusted net tangible book value as of March 31, 2024 would have been \$3,863,347 or \$0.09 per share.
-This represents an immediate dilution in net tangible book value of \$4.735 per share to purchasers of common stock in this offering, as illustrated in the following table:
+After giving effect to (i) the closing of the Share Exchange (which will occur concurrently with the closing of this offering), including our issuance of 100,000,000 shares of common stock and the acquisition of NextNRG thereunder, and (x) our sale in this offering of 5,000,000 shares of common stock at an assumed public offering price of \$3.00 per share (gross proceeds of \$15 million), after deducting the underwriting discounts and commissions and related estimated offering expenses of \$1.725 million, our pro forma as adjusted net tangible book value as of September 30, 2024 would have been \$13,227,568 or \$0.1189 per share but does not give effect to in connection with the Yoshi transaction the issuance of 201,613 shares, a cash payment of \$650,000 and incurrence of liability to Yoshi of \$850,000.

-Assumed public offering price per share \$ 4.825 Net tangible book value per share as of March 31, 2024 \$ (0.54) Pro forma net tangible book value per share as of March 31, 2024 (0.22)
+This represents an immediate dilution in net tangible book value of \$2.881 per share to purchasers of common stock in this offering, as illustrated in the following table:

-7/10/24, 10:26 AM /I for rms-1a.htm Increase in net tangible book value per share attributable to nev investors 0.31 Pro forma as adjusted net tangible book value per share at Marc 2024 after giving effect to the offering ch 31, \$ 0.09 Dilution per share to new investors 4.735
+Assumed public offering price per share \$ 3.00 Net tangible book value per share as of September 30, 2024 \$ (0.030) Prom Forma net tangible book value per share at September 30, 2024 before giving effect to the offering \$ 0.000 Increase in net tangible book value per share attributable to new investors \$ 0.119 Pro forma as adjusted net tangible book value per share at September 30, 2024 after giving effect to the offering, debt conversions and related transactions \$ 0.119 Dilution per share to new investors \$ 2.881

-If the underwriters exercise their option to purchase additional shares in full, pro forma as adjusted net tangible book value as of March 31, 2024 would increase to \$5,922,097 or \$0.13 per share, and dilution would be \$4.695 per share.
+If the underwriters exercise their option to purchase additional shares in full, pro forma as adjusted net tangible book value as of September 30, 2024 would increase to \$15,286,318 or \$0.1365 per share, and dilution be \$2.863 per share.

-\Represents the net tangible book value per share when only considering the Company's financial data (the acquisition of NextNRG was not contemplated in this calculation), this is a stand-alone disclosure for this table and does not factor into the totals following it.
+^{}Represents the net tangible book value per share when only considering the Company's financial data (the acquisition of NextNRG and the offering were not contemplated in this calculation), this is a stand-alone disclosure for this table and does not factor into the totals following it.

-\\ Represents the net tangible book value per share when considering the pro forma combined financial data of the Company and NextNRG.
+^{} Represents the net tangible book value per share when considering the pro forma combined financial data of the Company and NextNRG, inclusive of the offering and issuance of 100,000,000 shares of common stock related to the acquisition of NextNRG.